Pamela Anderson Visits Julian Assange Again In London, Admits She Loves Him

 Considering how often Pamela Anderson visits Wikileaks founder Julian Assange at the Ecuadorean embassy in London, is there a chance that their relationship is not romantic?
 Tell us what you think of this unlikely couple in the comments section below.

-[Featured Image by KGC-201/STAR MAX/IPx/AP Images}
+[Featured Image by KGC-201/STAR MAX/IPx/AP Images]